 - What about cockroaches or similar?
 Are they natural disasters?
 Not really.
 But looking at how the odd guest re-act to seeing this EVIL you may see a side of humanity not making any human proud.
 You don’t want a croach or flea issue ever.
 And less so with your first booking.
 The review will kill any future attempts to attract good people.
 Fumigate.
 If the house is lived in during the year and only make it available year end then FUMUGATE!
 Guests will ask for a discount to start with.

-Let me remind you: we are in this short term rental business from 2009.
-If the above nightmare was a regular experience we would not only NOT be in business, we would have departed this madness.
+Let me remind you: Agency.CapeHolidays has been a short term rental agency in Cape Town from 2009.
+If the above issues were a regular experience we would not only NOT be in business, we would have departed.
 The risk is low.
 Very low.
 If all boats sank we would not have boats today!
+There is demand and we must set the rules to play a fair game.